ibm-cloud-docs/EventStreams/mirroring.md

 The mirroring selection is made based on the topic names on the source cluster by using patterns.
 Choose the names of the topics on your source cluster carefully, by considering the advice from the [Considerations when sharing clusters between multiple entities](#sharing_clusters) section.

 With well-structured topic names, such as adding a prefix to topics that are part of the same group or application, it is easy to control mirroring.
-With such a naming convention in place, any future topics matching the pattern are automatically be mirrored without the need for more changes.
+With such a naming convention in place, any future topics that match the pattern are automatically be mirrored without the need for more changes.
 The topic selection is in the form of a list of regex patterns.
 While more complex regex is supported, the following examples show enabling mirroring for all topics whose name has the prefix `accounting` or `hr`.

 The first example shows enabling by using the CLI.